Preliminary Report — Future of Sport in Canada Commission

 Cross-country consultations

-The Commission will be also holding in-person consultations across cities in Canada.
-These consultations aim to foster meaningful, victim-centered and trauma-informed participation and gather diverse insights and perspectives from Canadians on safe sport and the sport system in Canada.
+As part of its mandate, the Commission also held in-person consultations across cities in Canada.
+These consultations aimed to foster meaningful, victim-centered and trauma-informed participation and gathered diverse insights and perspectives from Canadians on safe sport and the sport system in Canada.

 Consultation schedule